ccdc-opensource/on-site-webcsd/README.md

 The Cloud Installation folder has two readme files in its subfolders, both with broken links to the wiki.

+Can we notify On-Site WebCSD users when a new version is available?

 ## Introduction

 On-Site Lattice and WebCSD is currently only available to CCDC industrial customers and other invited groups.